lidianycs/lidianycs/README.md

 ## Hi There!   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>

 :woman_technologist: My name is Lidiany Cerqueira.
 I have a Master's in Computer Science from the Federal University of Sergipe, and currently, I am a Ph.D.
 Student in Computer Science at the Federal University of Bahia.
-I went abroad for a six-month internship at Virginia Commonwealth University as a Visiting scholar, sponsored by the Capes PrInt program.
+I was a Visiting Researcher for six months at Virginia Commonwealth University, sponsored by the Capes PrInt program.

 - 🔭In my account you can find some projects I've been working and the replication packages of the papers that I have published in the past years.
 - :file_folder: My respositories are named with the initials of the conference/journal and the year of publication.
 Thus, you can explore my work.
 Feel free to check them out!